 Talking is not just about words and sentences.
 Tone of voice and language are also very important for kids to learn... and they learn it from you!
 Try these tips if your kids are whining or talking back too much.And that can be hard to manage sometimes!
 Here are some tips to help manage some frustrating parts of parenting a young child.

 Wipe Out Whining

-- Show your child the difference between a whiny voice and a normal voice.
+- Later on - take a few minutes to show your child the difference between a whiny voice and a normal voice.
 Ask your child to tell you which voice is nicer to hear.

 - If it goes on, ignore whining by limiting eye contact and talking.